ON THIS PAGE: You will learn about the different ways doctors use to treat people with a pituitary gland tumor. To see other pages, use the menu.

-Palliative treatments vary widely and often include medication, nutritional changes, relaxation techniques, and other therapies.
-You may also receive palliative treatments similar to those meant to eliminate the tumor, such as surgery and radiation therapy.
+Palliative treatments vary widely and often include medication, nutritional changes, relaxation techniques, emotional support and other therapies.
+You may also receive palliative treatments similar to those meant to eliminate the tumor, such as surgery or radiation therapy.
 Talk with your doctor about the goals of each treatment in the treatment plan.

-A remission can be temporary or permanent.
-This uncertainty leads to many survivors feeling worried or anxious that the tumor will come back.
+A remission may be temporary or permanent.
+This uncertainty causes many people to worry that the tumor will come back.
 While many remissions are permanent, it is important to talk with your doctor about the possibility of the tumor returning.
-Understanding the risk of recurrence and the treatment options may help you feel more prepared if the tumor does return.
+Understanding your risk of recurrence and the treatment options may help you feel more prepared if the tumor does return.
 Learn more about coping with the fear of recurrence .

 If the tumor does return after the original treatment, it is called a recurrent tumor.
 It may come back in the same place (called a local recurrence), nearby (regional recurrence), or in another place (distant recurrence), which is rare.
 If there is a recurrence, the tumor may need to be staged again (called re-staging) using the system described in the Staging section.

-When this occurs, a cycle of testing will begin again to learn as much as possible about the recurrence, including whether the tumor’s features have changed.
+When this occurs, a cycle of testing will begin again to learn as much as possible about the recurrence.
 After testing is done, you and your doctor will talk about your treatment options.
-Often the treatment plan will include the therapies described above (such as surgery and radiation therapy) but they may be used in a different combination or given at a different pace.
+Often the treatment plan will include the treatments described above, such as surgery and radiation therapy.
+However, they may be used in a different combination or given at a different pace.
 Your doctor may also suggest clinical trials that are studying new ways to treat this type of recurrent tumor.

 People with a recurrent tumor often experience emotions such as disbelief or fear.
 Patients are encouraged to talk with their health care team about these feelings and ask about support services to help them cope.
 Learn more about dealing with a recurrence .